tairo/STEMDu/README.md

-STEM Du - Educational Microcontroller System for STEM-Robotics Education(TM)
+STEM Du (TM) - Educational Microcontroller System for STEM-Robotics Education
 ==============

 STEM Du RDC-102, RDC-103 is one of the Arduino compatible microcontroller board suite for STEM-Robotics education.
 "STEM Du" is also the name of the concept for our new educational methodorogy.